Skip to content Skip to footer

 Spoken Word

-Calling all lovers of literature, join us at the spoken word arena for some poetry, storytelling and even a cúpla focal, all performers are local artists and recitals will be interspersed with lively music.
+Waterford Writers are calling all lovers of literature to join us at the spoken word arena for some poetry, storytelling and even a cúpla focal, all performers are local artists and recitals will be interspersed with lively music.
 It’s the perfect way to start your festival Saturday.

 Deise Medieval